 Welcome!
 We are thrilled that you are interested in visiting our country.
 We're proud to say that we're still an independent family-run business, based right here in Cork.
 We offer a range of Ireland tour packages, as well as our bespoke private customised tours.
-We're looking forward to chatting to you and showing you what makes Ireland such a magical place.
+We're looking forward to chatting with you and showing you what makes Ireland such a magical place.

 It was years ago when David O'Gorman (Eric's father) set up our first family business.
 In the early days, we specialised in educational, horticultural and agricultural tours.
-We offered highly customized tours with a personal service to match.
+We offered highly customised tours with a personal service to match.

 Throughout the 1990s we became more widely known as an independent Irish business, both at home and abroad.
 Here in Ireland, we built a strong reputation with regional suppliers who knew they could trust us as a reliable local partner.
 As our buying power grew in this way, our guests benefited from better prices and better access to the best hotels, tour buses and attractions.

 By the time David's son Eric joined the family business in 2001, we were already well-known in the industry as a real Irish tour operator which had a different character to its corporate, international rivals.
 Our smaller size and our local contacts enabled us to offer experiences which the competition could not.
 Whether guests wanted to try their hand at turf cutting, watch a sheepdog trial or climb a lighthouse, we had the local contacts to make it happen.
 This was true for all our guests, whether they were a couple on honeymoon or a 100-strong orchestra touring Ireland together.

 In 2013, determined to expand and stay ahead of the competition, our family launched a new website with a new brand.
 My Ireland Tour was born.
 Offering a mix of private tours and scheduled tour packages (we only sell our own tours, no re-selling or agents' fees), My Ireland Tour would bring the traditional values and service of a family business to the modern world of online vacation shopping.